stlviper/18F-Prototype/README.md

 You will now have a running version of the openFDAViz app.
 The eb open command will open the API in your browser.

-## *** Summary of Team OGSystems Agile Development Methodology ***
+## *** Team OGSystems Agile Approach ***

-OGSystems’ agile engineering method centers on user-centric design, using working prototypes and rapid deployment of capabilities to refine solutions.
-Our unique blend of agile, scaled agile and visual facilitation allows us to quickly respond to challenges scaling from Team to Enterprise.
+OGSystems’ agile engineering method employs user-centric design elements, such as rapid prototyping and deployment of capabilities, to iterate on and refine solutions.
+Our unique blend of agile, scaled agile and visually-based facilitation methods allows us to quickly respond to challenges scaling from Team to Enterprise.
 Team OGSystems created the FDA Prototype following our normal agile software development approach.
-Our staff of experienced and certified agile practitioners followed business as usual in responding and building the prototype by adding the RFQ response as a high priority project to our normal backlog.
+Our staff of experienced and certified agile practitioners responded to and built the prototype by adding the RFQ response as a high priority project to our normal backlog.
-The Product Owner (PO), Chad Dalton set initial priorities and groomed our backlog along the way and was responsible for managing and prioritizing our agile JIRA workflow and lists.
+The Product Owner (PO), Chad Dalton set priorities and groomed our backlog along the way and was responsible for managing and prioritizing our agile JIRA workflow and lists.
-We established a multidisciplinary and collaborative team made up of seven of the identified labor categories out of design Pool One and development Pool Two.
+Drawing from OGSystems’ Viper Lab and Visioneering practices, we established a multidisciplinary and collaborative team utilizing seven identified labor categories from design Pool One and development Pool Two.
-The team elected to use Kanban and established a cadence for a sprint demo, a release demo, and two daily standups to accommodate the accelerated pace and collaboration necessary to meet the delivery deadline.
+The team used Kanban and established a cadence for a sprint demo, a release demo, and two daily standups, along with continual in-person and online collaboration to meet the delivery deadline.
-Immediately following the kick-off meeting we conducted a MindMapping exercise to establish a vision and strategy for the project.
+Following the kick-off meeting, we conducted a Frame the Challenge mindmapping exercise to establish a vision and strategy for the project.
 The PO and team used the MindMap to create the initial backlog and priorities, and provided a baseline to brainstorm data options and prototype design, Figure 1.

 (Figure 1 MindMap)

 ![alt text](https://github.com/stlviper/18F-Prototype/blob/master/assets/design/18F-Mindmap001.jpg "Mind Map")

-Our team then self-identified in roles that matched their experience and expertise.
-We started design development, building wireframes, designing architecture, and scheduling user engagement sessions.
+Our team self-identified in roles that matched their experience and expertise, scheduled customer engagement sessions and started design development, building wireframes, and designing architecture.
-With the initial design phase started, we engaged end customers in a collaborative session to solicit feedback on initial design concepts, Figure 2.
-This session yielded additional design and development concepts and stories, Figure 2.1 and Figure 2.2.
+We engaged end customers in a collaborative session to brainstorm needs and solicit feedback on initial design concepts, Figure 2,  yielding additional design and development concepts and stories, Figure 2.1 and Figure 2.2.

 (Figure 2: Customer Engagement)